MicrosoftDocs/powerapps-docs/powerapps-docs/developer/model-driven-apps/forms-troubleshooting-guide.md

 ## Related Menu/Related tab

 There are many reasons why a related menu item doesn't show in the tab or have incorrect labels.

-Below is an example where you can use the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker)to check the `RelatedMenu` event.
+**Resolution**:

 In this example, it shows the reasons why a related entity "role" (Security Role) does not show in the "team" form is because "role" is not available in
 Unified Interface.

 > [!div class="mx-imgBorder"]
 > ![Related menu](media/related-menu-error.png "Related menu")

+In the [Monitoring Tool](https://docs.microsoft.com/powerapps/maker/model-driven-apps/monitor-form-checker) the `RelatedMenu` operation provides all the details that is causing the issue.

 There are also a few sources where a record can be included as an option for the related menu tab.
 The following example includes details that indicate the label "Activities" in account form related menu comes from the related entity's plural display name.